Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

      }
    }
    ```
-   - Purpose: Keep track of usage, success/fail events, or timing data in “ai_logs.”
+   - Purpose: Keep track of usage, success/fail events, or timing data in "ai_logs."
    - State: Each call inserts a row into the logging table.

 ---

-## 9. Add a “pgvector” Table and File Chunking (If Needed for Documents)
+## 9. Add a "pgvector" Table and File Chunking (If Needed for Documents)
 Sometimes you want the agent to read large documents or knowledge base to answer ticket-related queries.

-### Step 9a: Create “supabase/functions/tools/setupPgVector.ts” (One-file edit)
+### Step 9a: Create "supabase/functions/tools/setupPgVector.ts" (One-file edit)
 1. [ ] Make a function to help with pgvector indexing or upserts.
    ```ts:supabase/functions/tools/setupPgVector.ts
    // Pseudocode for how you might initialize a table with a "vector" column